khm/DWF-Documentation/README.md

 ## Getting involved with the DWF

 The first step is to contact us, email is good (see our ocntact info), or file an issue.
-To get involved with the DWF you MUST accept the Contributor-Agreement.md (the Contributor Covenant, version 1.4, available at http://contributor-covenant.org/version/1/4).
+To get involved with the DWF you MUST accept the [Contributor Covenant](Contributor-Agreement.md).

 ## Becoming an Open Source CVE Numbering Authority